christhompson121/StarterKit/BrownBear/README.md

 3. Set the "Receive Message Wait Time" to 20 seconds.
 This is needed to enable client long polling.
 4. Click on the new queue, and note the full URL for the queue below, such as https://sqs.us-east-1.amazonaws.com/333304289633/AlexaQueue
 5. Paste this queue URL into the index.js code, replacing the SQS queue URL parameter provided.
-6. Adjust your AWS Lambda execution role to add SQS.
+6. Adjust your AWS Lambda execution role to add SQS permissions:
-7. From the [IAM Console](https://console.aws.amazon.com/iam/home?region=us-east-1#roles), click on your default lambda_basic_execution role you created during skill setup.
+  * From the [IAM Console](https://console.aws.amazon.com/iam/home?region=us-east-1#roles), click on your default lambda_basic_execution role you created during skill setup.
-8. Click "Attach Policy" and choose "AmazonSQSFullAccess".
+  * Click "Attach Policy" and choose "AmazonSQSFullAccess".
-9. Review the Lambda source code.  **Uncomment** out the lines near the end of the function to enable SQS.
+7. Review the Lambda source code.  **Uncomment** out the lines near the end of the function to enable SQS.
 The "context.succeed" line will now be nested in an SQS callback block.
-10. Test your skill via the Developer Console or an Echo device.
+8. Test your skill via the Developer Console or an Echo device.
 You should see a new SQS message, with a custom URL in the body, for each interaction.